ljae/Moon/_posts/2021-09-14-Coffee shop.md

 - StarbucksHolic
 comments: true
 ---

+Coffee.
+Korean drinks 1cup(5oz) per day.
+Korea ranked 26th in coffee consumption.
+Comparing to most consuming nation Finland where Finnish drinks 5cups per day,
+Korean drinks less.

+However,
+In terms of number of Starbucks locations,
+Korea ranked 4th globally.

-South Korea has more than **1,200 Starbucks** locations, more than the United Kingdom, making the country one of the coffee giant's largest markets.
+South Korea has more than **1,400 Starbucks** locations, more than the United Kingdom, making the country one of the coffee giant's largest markets.

 Foreigners can visit Starbucks shortly after arriving in South Korea.